Flag of South Africa (1928–1994): Adoption

-When South Africa became a republic in 1961, the flag remained the same.
+When South Africa became a republic outside the Commonwealth on 31 May 1961, the flag remained the same.
 The Afrikaner voting majority disliked the flag retaining the Union Jack in the centre.
 Repeated calls were made for it to be removed or for a new flag but no action was taken by the ruling National Party until 1968.
 Prime Minister B. J. Vorster convened a commission in that year to create a new flag in time for the tenth anniversary of the establishment of the republic in 1971, but no changes were eventually made.

 The flag was treated with respect by Afrikaners, with daily flag salutes in schools.
 It was also used as part of celebrations of the inauguration of the State President.
 The flag even had an ode dedicated to it, "Vlaglied" ("Flag Song"), written by Cornelis Jacobus Langenhoven and composed by F.J.
 Joubert.

 Due to variances in manufacturing, many flags were manufactured with their blue a dark shade akin to that found on the flag of the UK, as many early flags were made in the UK.
 Because of this discrepancy, in 1982, the South African government specified that "Solway blue", a lighter shade of blue, be used on the flags as was originally intended.

 The flag was featured on the cantons of the flags of government agencies such the military, prisons service, and police.
 After the flag was retired in 1994, the new South African flag replaced it on those flags' cantons.